 12 Ways to Make Your Website More Competitive

-As the number of websites online increase every day, you want to make sure your website continues standing out and receiving the attention it deserves.
+As the number of websites online increases every day, you want to make sure your website continues standing out and receiving the attention it deserves.
 Here are 12 ways to make your website more competitive.

 1. Invest in Quality SEO